 - Do not modify Simpson Strong-Tie products as the performance of modified products may be substantially weakened.
 Simpson Strong-Tie will not warrant or guarantee the performance of such modified products.

 - Do not alter installation procedures from those set forth in this catalog.

-- Drill holes for post-installed anchors with carbide-tipped drills meeting the diameter requirements of ANSI B212.15 (shown in the table to the right).
+- Drill holes for post-installed anchors with carbide-tipped drills meeting the diameter requirements of ANSI B212.15 (shown in the table below).
 A properly sized hole is critical to the performance of post-installed anchors.
 Rotary-hammered drills with light, high-frequency impact are recommended for drilling holes.
-When holes are to be drilled in archaic or hollow base materials, the drill should be set to "rotation only" mode.
+When holes are to be drilled in archaic or hollow base materials, the drill should be set to “rotation only” mode.